darwin-eu/CDMConnector/cran-comments.md

 ## R CMD check results

-This is a new mionr release.
+This is a new minor release.

 One NOTE is expected:
-Suggests or Enhances not in mainstream repositories: CirceR
+Suggests or Enhances not in mainstream repositories: CirceR, Capr

 RCMD check passed on the following platforms with 0 errors, 0 warnings, and 0 notes